-To see the field name of a field, you need to Inspect the field (Right-click -> Inspect).
+To see the name of a field, you need to Inspect the field (Right-click -> Inspect).

-The field value is the actual username or email (For example, [email protected] or ExampleUser1).
+The field value is the actual username or email (for example, [email protected] or ExampleUser1).

 Once you click add, you will get two more fields to fill out.
-Here you'd usually put the password field and value, the same way you did to the username.
+Here, you'd usually put the password field and value the same way you did to the username.